+Ask for information from companies regarding adoption of/ adherence to relevant norms, standards, codes of conduct or international initiatives (such as the UN Global Compact).
+X We need to raise our knowledge base first.
 Support shareholder initiatives and resolutions promoting ESG disclosure. Х There have been none to date.
-3. Where appropriate, institutional investors should consider a collaborative approach to promote acceptance and implementation of the principles of CRISA and other codes and standards applicable to institutional investors.
-Align investment mandates, monitoring procedures, performance indicators and incentive structures accordingly (for example, ensure investment management processes reflect long-term time horizons when appropriate) Initiated We have given clients copies of our ESG policies, and encouraged them to develop policies of their own, to form part of our mandate.
-Communicate ESG expectations to investment service providers XX Revisit relationships with service providers that fail to meet ESG expectations X We have not contemplated doing this, as it is too early in the ESG implementation Support the development of tools for benchmarking ESG integration V our principal tool is feedback from the annual PRI assessment questionnaire, which benchmarks SIM against ESG integration by peer signatories.
-Support regulatory or policy developments that enable implementation of the Principles N N See Climate Change Statement under Activities in 2014.
-Both Sanlam and SIM are members of ASISA, which participated in setting the CRISA principles.
+3. Where appropriate, institutional investors should consider a collaborative approach to promote acceptance and implementation of the principles of CRISA and other codes and standards applicable to institutional investors. • Align investment mandates, monitoring procedures, performance indicators and incentive structures accordingly (for example, ensure investment management processes reflect long-term time horizons when appropriate).
+Initiated We have given clients copies of our ESG policies, and encouraged them to develop policies of their own, to form part of our mandate.
+Communicate ESG expectations to investment service providers X Revisit relationships with service providers that fail to meet ESG expectations. Х We have not contemplated doing this.
+Support the development of tools for benchmarking ESG integration. √ Our principal tool is feedback from the annual PRI assessment questionnaire, which benchmarks SIM against ESG integration by peer signatories.